How To Increase Your Event Registrations With One Simple Change

 But to the attendee, the amount of information you’re asking them to provide simply to get a ticket to your event can be so overwhelming for them that they choose to walk away.

-This is either because they feel they don’t have the time to complete it and may return later, or simply because they feel its too much information and they’re happy to walk away.
+This is either because they feel they don’t have the time to complete it and may return later, or simply because they feel it’s too much information and they’re happy to walk away.

 Here is an example of a registration form that attendees dislike: